saleor/saleor.io-learn/cli/checkout-integration.md

 ## Prerequisites

 1. Install `saleor CLI` with `npm i -g saleor`.
-2. In order to be successful with adding the Checkout you need to integrate CLI with Vercel and Github.
+2. Integrate CLI with Vercel and Github.
 In your Terminal, run:

    ```
    saleor vercel login